 Every year is the Year of the Customer.
 The traditional, tried-and-true marketing methods of getting people to know about your brand and buy your products are no longer as effective as they once were.
-Successful marketing strategies in 2020 and beyond will focus on creating great customer experiences and building relationships with your audience.
+Successful marketing trends in 2023 and beyond will focus on creating great customer experiences and building relationships with your audience.

 This shift has already been happening for a while, but not all businesses have fully embraced this new way of thinking about marketing.
-We’re now at the start of the New Year, and it’s a great time to be thinking ahead and making strategic decisions for your business that will bring positive returns.
+We’re now at the end of the year, and it’s a great time to be thinking ahead and making strategic decisions for your business that will bring positive returns.